rickathe/TL_Atherton/README.md

 To Run:
 - runEpochs.py is the master file which the network is run from.
 Parameters are set here.
 - nn#layer.py is the training/query network, replace # with the number of hidden layers desired.
+- simpleEcho.py is the current reservoir network I'm running tests with.

+- myReservoir.py is defunct.

 Future updates:
 - Remove hard coding of hidden layers, subsume into one neural network training/query file.